Why Intellectual Curiosity Matters

 • There are said to be five major forces that form our beliefs: family, religion, education, friends and media.
 Which of these has been most influential on your beliefs?

-• What childhood experiences formed your early valuesand beliefs?
+• What childhood experiences formed your early values and beliefs?

 • How did your education influence your thinking?